mgechev/jqcarousel/readme.md

   * resize - indicates whether images size is going to be animated.
   * minSizeRatio - sets minimum size ratio, if you don't want to have any invisible images.
   * angle - sets ellipse angle.
+  * keyboardNavigation - sets whether the keyboard navigation should be active.

 Sample usage
 ---------------------